Inference-time Scaling of Diffusion Models through Classical Search: Details about local search with Langevin MCMC

 \subsection{Annealed Langevin MCMC with recurrent training-free guidance}

 In this section, we prove the connection between annealed Langevin MCMC (Alg.~\ref{alg:mcmc}) and training-free guidance (Alg.~\ref{alg:unified}) in Proposition.~\ref{prop:unify}.
 We divide the proof into two parts.
 In Sec.~\ref{app: naive recurrence} we prove the equivalence between naive recurrence steps and Langevin MCMC.
 Then in Sec.~\ref{app: guided recur}, we prove that adding the guidance term is defining an annealing path that biases towards high score regions.
+Finally, we provide a rigorous convergence analysis in Sec.~\ref{app:bound}.